-- What is your genome sequence? - How does your genome compare to my genome? - Where are the genes and how active are they? - How does gene activity change during development? - How does splicing change during development? - How does methylation change during development? - How does chromatin change during development? - How does is your genome folded in the cell? - Where do proteins bind and regulate genes? - What virus and microbes are living inside you? - How has the disease mutated your genome? - What drugs should we give you?
+- What is your genome sequence? - How does your genome compare to my genome? - Where are the genes and how active are they? - How does gene activity change during development? - How does splicing change during development? - How does methylation change during development? - How does chromatin change during development? - How does is your genome folded in the cell? - Where do proteins bind and regulate genes? - What virus and microbes are living inside you? - How do your mutations relate to disease?